Select search type

 Pre-schools, kindergarten and nurseries in Dubai

-Dubai schools do not accept children under 4, so if you are looking for a way to start your 3 year old on the road to Oxford, there will be a slight delay.
-Nurseries can be booked up with sometimes as long as two year waiting lists, so you should put your infant’s name down at birth (or before) to be guaranteed a place.
+Not all Dubai schools accept children under 4, so if you are looking for a way to start your 3-year-old on the road to Oxford, you will want to look for the schools that offer a foundation (rising 3s) stage.
+Stand alone nurseries can be booked up with sometimes as long as two-year waiting lists, so you should put your infant’s name down at birth (or before) to be guaranteed a place.

 Some nurseries accept babies from 3 months although most prefer to accept around 12 months.
 Fees and timings vary dramatically from school to school.
 In general, nurseries are open for four or five hours although some offer early mornings and later evenings.
 Some provide lunch and summer classes.